lightning/bolts/02-peer-protocol.md

 [BOLT
 03](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#bolt-3-bitcoin-transaction-and-script-formats).
-The funder then sends the outpoint of the funding output along with a signature for the responser's version of the commitment transaction with the `funding_created` message.
+The funder then sends the outpoint of the funding output along with a signature for the responder's version of the commitment transaction with the `funding_created` message.
 Once the responder learns the funding outpoint, she is able to generate the initiator's commitment for the commitment transaction, and send it over using the